oisyn/parkerwords/readme.md

-A solution to the problem of finding five English words with 25 distinct characters, as posed in this video by Matt Parker: https://www.youtube.com/watch?v=_-AfhLQfb6w
+### A solution to the problem of finding five English words with 25 distinct characters, as posed in this video by Matt Parker: https://www.youtube.com/watch?v=_-AfhLQfb6w

+---
+**While you're here, Benjamin Paassen was nice enough to run all solutions on his PC and made a sheet with the timing results.
+Check out the twitter thread [here](https://twitter.com/bpaassen1/status/1556900513505021953).**

+---

 To compile, either open parkerwords.sln in VS 2019 or later, or compile parkerwords.cpp using your favorite C++20 compiler.